Robert Lyman: Education

-Lyman was educated at Scotch College, Melbourne and joined the British Army at the age of 18.
+Born in New Zealand, Lyman was educated at Scotch College, Melbourne and joined the British Army at the age of 18.
 He was commissioned into the Light Infantry from the Royal Military Academy Sandhurst in 1982 and left the army as a Major.

 Career

 Following his career in the British Army, Lyman has published over 16 books on the Second World War in Europe, North Africa and Asia.
-He is widely regarded to be authoritative on the war in the Far East, in particular the Burma Campaign.
 He regularly appears on TV and radio and reviews books for newspapers and magazines.
 His presentation of the case for Field Marshal Sir William Slim won a National Army Museum debate in 2011 for Britain's Greatest General and his case for Kohima/Imphal won a National Army Museum debate in 2012 for Britain's Greatest Battle.
 Lyman regularly gives lectures at organisations such as the National Army Museum, and he is also a battlefield guide.

 Lyman has been a trustee of the Kohima Educational Trust since 2004, and chairman between 2008 and 2016.

 He is a fellow of the Royal Historical Society.

-Personal life

-He lives in Shurlock Row in rural Berkshire, England with his wife Hannah and their children.
+Lyman was appointed Member of the Order of the British Empire (MBE) in the 2024 New Year Honours for services to military history and charity work in Nagaland.